constantinedev/Flask-CMS/README.md

 <p>This is the full custom demo for developer provide use Flask, You can run this Flask App with some configure with you system.<br>
 Very Thanks For kind of the opensource module.
 To support any posiblae function with Javascript and Python.<br>
-Note to all the dear developers, kind of the modues are not support of with you are run with 32bit or 64bit python version.<br>
+Note to all the dear developers, kind of the modules are not support of with you are run with 32bit or 64bit python version.<br>
 In this template, We have update and alert user to know, we have use `async def` and normal `def` for function.<br>
-Check your<br>
+With the new update with numpy>=2.0, you may have a bug error, recommand keep the numpy version before 2.0<br>
+For AI Developers, if need `pandas` `pytorch` `tensorflow`, keep follow the requestion pip you need to update(s).<br>
 This is the following module we ued in this DEMO project.</p>

 * Flask